-For the months of July, August and September, meetings shall occur on the first and third Tuesdays of the month.
+For the months of July and, August and September, meetings shall occur on the first second and third fourth Tuesdays of the month.
 For the months of April, June, and October, meetings shall occur the second, third, and fourth Tuesday of the month.

 Regular meetings of the City Council are held in an afternoon session and/or evening session.
-Afternoon sessions may commence at approximately 1:00 p.m. or 3 p.m.
-Evening sessions shall begin at approximately 6:15 p.m.
+Afternoon sessions may commence at approximately 1:00 p.m. or 3 p.m. -Evening sessions shall begin at approximately 6:15 p.m.
 One meeting each month shall be reserved for City Council workshops.
 City Council meetings may be canceled for lack of agenda items.

-The appointed hours noted herein are set forth for the convenience of the City Council and are subject to change.
+The appointed hours noted herein are set forth for the convenience of the City Council and are subject to change by the Mayor with the concurrence of the Mayor Pro Tem.